szanata/ejr/README.md

 ### 3. Setting the view
 ```js
 // car.json
 {
   "color": car.color
 }
 ```

 ### Output

-When doing `GET /some-route`, the response will be:
+When requestiong the  `GET /some-route`, the response will be:
 ```js
 {
   "color": "red"